-Toe walking in toddlers can be classified into four categories –
+Toe walking in kids can be classified into four categories –

 Orthopaedic Conditions such as club foot or calcaneal apophysitis, which is the inflammation of the growth plate in the heel, cause toe-walking.
 This structural change in the foot makes the usual whole foot walk painful for toddlers, letting them walk with their toes.

-Behavioural conditions such as delay in achieving milestones can make some children walk with their toes.
-Toe walking is also associated with autism spectrum disorders.
+Behavioural Conditions such as delay in achieving milestones can make some children walk with their toes.
+Toe walking in kids is also associated with autism spectrum disorders.

 The most common observation in idiopathic toe walkers is tight calf muscles.
 The tight calf muscles cause difficulty in walking or running with the whole foot.

-Doctors can break treatment for idiopathic toe walking into two types: Conservative and surgical.
+Doctors can break treatment for idiopathic toe walking in kids into two types: Conservative and Surgical Intervention.